-Students will have the following knowledge, skills and competencies:
+Graduates of the program will possess the following knowledge, abilities, and competencies:

 - PO1.
-Broad fundamental knowledge of Mathematics, Physics, and Informatics to meet the requirements of the SE field and pursuit higher education levels. - PO2.
-Strong professional knowledge and skills in space science, satellite communication, digital image processing, remote sensing, GNSS, and geolocation-based services to develop applications in space engineering and related fields. - PO3.
+Broad fundamental knowledge of Mathematics, Physics, and Informatics to meet the requirements of the Space Engineering field and pursuit higher education levels. - PO2.
+Strong professional knowledge and skills in space science, satellite communication, digital image processing, remote sensing, global navigation satellite system (GNSS), and geolocation-based services to develop applications in space engineering and related fields. - PO3.
 Solid skills in research, communication, and teamwork suitable for interdisciplinary contexts and multicultural environments. - PO4.
 Good understanding of socioeconomics and politics to effectively contribute to the sustainable development of society and community.